DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 	FROM LogsRaw;
 	````

 1. Let's start by creating a simple query to understand how easy it is to perform a HiveQL query.
+Let's also perform a **describe** command on the table to understand what columns and the data types the table contains.

 	````
 	SELECT * from websiteActivity LIMIT 20;